tomonikolovski/personal_finance_ai_data_pipeline/README.md

 📥 Data Ingestion: Financial transactions (in CSV format) are streamed into Kafka.
 🗂️ Data Storage: The streamed data is transformed into JSON and stored in MinIO (an S3-compatible object store).
 📊 Data Analysis:
-- Manually write PySpark scripts to analyze the stored data using Apache Spark 3.
+- **Manual Analysis:** Write PySpark scripts to analyze the stored data using Apache Spark 3.
-- Or interact with a local LLM (Llama.cpp) through a FastAPI-based web interface.
+- **AI-Powered Analysis:** Interact with a local LLM (Llama.cpp) through a FastAPI-based web interface.
 Users can enter natural language prompts (e.g., "Show me all transactions greater than 10 dollars").
   - The LLM will convert the prompt into a valid PySpark query.
   - The backend will execute the query against the Spark cluster.
   - Return and display the results in the Web UI.

-## Tech Stack and project components
+## Tech Stack
 This project leverages a modular set of open-source technologies to simulate a full AI-powered data analytics pipeline.
 Here's a breakdown of each component:

 🌀 Kafka